GeorgeWeb/syclref/_api-docs/image.h/cl%253A%253Asycl%253A%253Aimage/functions/image/index.md

-   **Returns:** The host pointer's ownership is shared and on destruction the data will be copied to the specified host pointer unless the runtime maintains the last reference to the shared_ptr or a final pointer is specified using set_final_data() in which case that specified pointer will be used.
+   **Returns:** The host pointer's ownership is shared and on destruction the data will be copied to the specified host pointer unless the runtime maintains the last reference to the shared_ptr or a final pointer is specified using set_final_data() in which case that specified pointer will be used.Any host side allocation of data will be performed using the provided allocator.
+COMPUTECPP_ENABLE_IFOnly enabled when kDimensions greater than 1 sharedPtrShared pointer to the image data. orderImage channel order. typeImage channel type. rngImage range. pitImage pitch. allocatorThe allocator used to create internal storage propListList of image properties

 ---